Build System Support#

-Before implementing a in-tree backend, have a look on PEP 508.
-Most of the times, dependencies with environment markers are enough to differentiate operating systems and platforms.
+Before implementing an in-tree backend, have a look at PEP 508.
+Most of the time, dependencies with environment markers are enough to differentiate operating systems and platforms.

-If you add the following configuration to your
+If you put the following configuration in your

-then you should be able to implement a thin wrapper around
+then you can implement a thin wrapper around

 _custom_build/backend.py file, as shown in the following example:

-Note that you can override any of the functions specified in PEP 517, not only the ones responsible for gathering requirements.
+You can override any of the functions specified in PEP 517, not only the ones responsible for gathering

 Make sure your backend script is included in the source distribution, otherwise the build will fail.
 This can be done by using a SCM/VCS plugin (like setuptools-scm and setuptools-svn), or by correctly setting up MANIFEST.in.

-On POSIX systems that can be done with
+On POSIX systems, this can be done with

 tar -tf dist/*.tar.gz